awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-vpc.md

 SageMaker Canvas only accesses other AWS services to manage and store data for its functionality\.
 For example, it connects to Amazon Redshift if your users access a Amazon Redshift database\.
 It can connect to an AWS service such as Amazon Redshift using an internet connection or a VPC endpoint\.

 Use a VPC endpoint if you want a private connection to an AWS service that uses a networking path that is isolated from the public internet\.
-For example, if you access Amazon S3 using a VPC endpoint, the SageMaker Canvas application that you're using within the VPC accesses S3 through the endpoint\.
-The communication between SageMaker Canvas and S3 is private\.
+For example, if you access Amazon S3 using a VPC endpoint, the SageMaker Canvas application that you're using within the VPC accesses Amazon S3 through the endpoint\.
+The communication between SageMaker Canvas and Amazon S3 is private\.
 You can specify endpoints for the following services:
 + Amazon Athena
 + Amazon SageMaker
 + AWS Security Token Service